Exact logic

 That second part — explicit exclusions — is what prevents the $72,000 scope creep problem.
 When your engagement letter says “this package includes preparation of Form 1040 with Schedules A, B, C, and D” and also says “this package does not include amended returns, audit representation, or state returns beyond [Primary State],” there’s no ambiguity about what the client is paying for.

 Build your packages in tiers, not as one-size-fits-all.
-I recommend three tiers for every service line: Essential (compliance only), Standard (compliance plus quarterly review), and Premium (compliance plus advisory).
+Use three tiers for every service line: Essential (compliance only), Standard (compliance plus quarterly review), and Premium (compliance plus advisory).
 Clients self-select, and you’d be surprised how many choose Standard or Premium when the value is clearly articulated.
 Ignition lets you present these as side-by-side options in the proposal — the client picks their tier and signs in one motion.
 Firms that offer tiered packages see 30-40% higher average engagement values compared to single-option proposals.

 Ignition (or TaxDome, if you prefer an all-in-one practice management approach) is where the templates live.
 Each service package becomes a proposal template with: